 Crystal Cove was named in 1927 by Elizabeth Wood because the name seemed right for such a beautiful place.
-Even with the multi-million dollars homes of Newport Coast looking down on the beach Crystal Cove it still remains a beautiful place.
+Even with the multi-million dollar homes of Newport Coast looking down on the beach Crystal Cove it remains a beautiful place.

 Visitors to Crystal Cove State Beach can explore tidepools and sandy coves or just kick back on the sand and take in the wonderful scenery.
 There are about three miles of beach at Crystal Cove with just about all of it completely hidden from busy Pacific Coast Highway.

 Dining options are Ruby’s Shake Shack which sits on the bluff overlooking Crystal Cove or The Beachcomber Restaurant which sits right on the beach.
 The Beachcomber Restaurant probably has the best location in Orange County.